akthammomani/Customers-Segmentation-Kmeans-Clustering-Tableau/README.md

   * Choosing  𝐾 : The Elbow Method:
     * **Distortion:** It is calculated as the average of the squared distances from the cluster centers of the respective clusters.
 Typically, **the Euclidean distance metric is used.**
+    * **Inertia:** it will be calaculated in two methods:
-    * **Inertia:** It is the sum of squared distances of samples to their closest cluster center.
-Typically, **inertia_ attribute from kmeans is used.
+     * It is the sum of squared distances of samples to their closest cluster center.
+Typically, **inertia_ attribute from kmeans is used.**
      * Lastly, we look at the sum-of-squares error in each cluster against $K$.
 We compute the distance from each data point to the center of the cluster (centroid) to which the data point was assigned.

   * Choosing  𝐾 : The Silhouette Method